awsdocs/amazon-dynamodb-developer-guide/doc_source/example_dynamodb_Scenario_GettingStartedMovies_section.md

           <fileName>

         Where:
-           fileName - the path to the moviedata.json you can download from the Amazon DynamoDB Developer Guide.
+           fileName - The path to the moviedata.json you can download from the Amazon DynamoDB Developer Guide.
     """

     if (args.size != 1) {
         println(usage)
         exitProcess(1)
     }

-    val tableName = "Movies"
+    // Get the moviedata.json from the Amazon DynamoDB Developer Guide. val tableName = "Movies"

-    // Get the moviedata.json from the Amazon DynamoDB Developer Guide. val fileName = args[0]
+    val fileName = args[0]
     val partitionAlias = "#a"